NFT-com/indexer/cmd/jobs-watcher/README.md

-# Job Watcher
+# Jobs Watcher

-The job watcher watches the PostgreSQL database for new jobs from the job creator and pushes them into their respective queue.
+The jobs watcher watches the PostgreSQL database for new jobs from the jobs creator and pushes them into their respective queue.

 ## Usage

 ```
-Usage of job-watcher:
+Usage of jobs-watcher:
   -l, --log-level string                severity level for log output (default "info")

   -j, --jobs-database string            Postgres connection details for jobs database (default "host=127.0.0.1 port=5432 user=postgres password=postgres dbname=jobs sslmode=disable")